 If you’ve been involved in a tractor trailer accident, you must first seek immediate medical care.
 Be sure to contact law enforcement at the scene to obtain crucial information about the details of the accident, including the driver’s or victim’s personal and insurance information.

-Once you’ve begun to recover from your injuries, a Los Angeles semi truck accident attorney with our firm will get to work reviewing the details of the incident.
+Once you’ve begun to recover from your injuries, a commercial vehicle accident attorney with our firm will get to work reviewing the details of the incident.
 Our team will conduct a thorough analysis of the police report, interview potential witnesses and determine your total financial losses, including:

 The impact of a commercial vehicle accident can scar a victim for years to come.
 It is important to work with an experienced team of attorneys in order to settle your claims and ensure your future comfort.
-Please contact a Los Angeles truck accident lawyer at our office for a free initial consultation where we can review your case and give you an honest appraisal of its strengths and merits.
-Call (888) LAW-9991 now!
+Please contact a truck accident lawyer at our office for a free initial consultation where we can review your case and give you an honest appraisal of its strengths and merits.
+Call 310-273-7300 now!